 President / Vice-President

-Jeanine Meerapfel is a film director, screenwriter and producer.
+Jeanine Meerapfel is a filmmaker, screenwriter and producer.
 She lives in Berlin.

 Jeanine Meerapfel has been a member of the Film and Media Arts Section of the Akademie der Künste since 1998.
 She was the Deputy Director of this Section from 2012 to 2015.
-In Mai 2015 she was elected President of the Academy of Arts.
+In May 2015 she was elected President of the Akademie der Künste, followed by the re-election in May 2018 and November 2021.

 Kathrin Röggla is an author and playwright.
 She lives in Berlin.